amacgregor/allanmacgregor/src/pages/articles/2013-07-21-more-than-human/index.md

 ---
-title: "More than human"
+title: 'More than human'
-date: "2013-07-21"
+date: '2013-07-21'
 layout: post
 draft: false
-path: "/posts/more-than-human"
+path: '/posts/more-than-human'
-category: "Technology"
+category: 'Technology'
 tags:
-    - "Technology"
+  - 'Technology'
-    - "Futurism"
+  - 'Futurism'
-    - "Singularity"
+  - 'Singularity'
-description: "In the last couple years, we have seen the emergence of new and exciting technologies aimed towards closing the gap between man and machine"
+description: 'In the last couple years, we have seen the emergence of new and exciting technologies aimed towards closing the gap between man and machine'
 ---

 In the last couple years, we have seen the emergence of new and exciting technologies aimed towards closing the gap between man and machine; projects like Google glass, scanadu the real life 'tricorder' and the myriad of fitness bands are only a few examples of how not only technology has become part of daily lives but is slowly becoming part of what we are and how we define our identity.

->Transhumanism is an international intellectual and cultural movement supporting the use
+> Transhumanism is an international intellectual and cultural movement supporting the use
->of science and technology to improve the human condition...
+> of science and technology to improve the human condition...
 >
->**en.wikipedia.org/wiki/Transhumanism**
+> **en.wikipedia.org/wiki/Transhumanism**

 From a technologist point of view, this phenomenon is really interesting, but I find even more interesting the social implications of this line of technological development; which is what I intent do explore on this particular article.